 Best in Show (2000)

 This beloved off-kilter comedy focuses on a group of competitive misfits who have entered their dogs in the Mayflower Kennel Club Dog Show.
 Filmed in documentary style, Best in Show focuses on the classic behind-the-scenes craziness of national dog shows.
-The movie follows the wacky dog parents as they travel to the show, haphazardly compete, and then move on with their lives.
 And because actors Eugene Levy, Catherine O'Hara, Jane Lynch, and Jennifer Coolidge are part of the cast, you know you're in for some laughs.